bensussman/c4q-github-workshop/README.md

 # Unit 0: Programming Basics

+## Benno was here for the FIRST time

 Lesson plans, activities and assignments for Unit 0 will be posted here!
 ### Lesson plans